 Place into freezer while you prep the glass.

-Using the chocolate frosting, take a knife or your finger, and coat the outer rim of the glass in frosting.
+Coat the outer rim of the glass in frosting.

 Roll glass in the peanuts